 Department of International Liberal Studies

-ILS offers a wide range of courses in the Humanities and Social Sciences to objectives complement ILS's traditional focus on liberal arts education for all students across departments.
+ILS also offers a wide range of courses in the Humanities and Social Sciences to objectives complement traditional focus on liberal arts education for all students across departments.
 ILS is the faculty responsible for all foreign language education and physical education at the university.

 Language learning in small classes

 In order to facilitate language learning, class size is kept small for the first and second year students.
 Furthermore, native English speakers and Japanese teachers work together to develop the curriculum and help students to prepare for language proficiency tests such as the TOEIC.

 A variety of subjects to establish a fuller perspective

 In addition to second-language acquisition, an interdisciplinary curriculum is provided to help students to gain knowledge and cultivation to support their language skills.
 The subjects include:

 - Language and Culture: Studies in linguistic system and cultures across linguistic areas

 - History and Culture: Studies in cultural history to promote historical awareness, a basis of international understanding based on world history